SalMeAl/second_example/README.md

 # second_example
-SEcond example of pushing a file
+Second example of pushing a file